rafde/con-estado/README.md

 ### `setWrap`

-A convenient `function` that lets you wrap `set` around another `function` that accepts any number of arguments and can return any value from it.
+A convenient `function` that lets you wrap `set` around another `function` that accepts any number of arguments and can return any value.

 ```tsx
 const [